-Also consult our listings of Las Vegas Culinary Events
+Also consult GAYOT's listings of Las Vegas Culinary Events

-New Vista has announced its schedule of wine walks being held at Town Square (April 5, May 17, September 20 and October 11) and at The Village, Lake Las Vegas (April 19, May 31, September 6 and October 25).
+New Vista has announced its 2017 schedule of wine walks being held at Downtown Summerlin and Town Square.
 The wine walks will begin at 7 p.m. and conclude at 10 p.m.
-Tickets are $25 in advance or $30 at the door, and include a wine glass and up to 20 different wines for sampling.
-All proceeds benefit New Vista Community, a local charity that provides programs to adults and children with intellectual challenges.
-For more information or to purchase tickets, visit newvistanv.org/portfolioentry/wine-walk or call 702-457-4677 ext.
-33.
+Tickets are $30 in advance ($35 at the door) and include samples at up to 20 different tasting stations that feature old and new wine varietals, specialty cocktails, saké and craft beers.
+In addition, there is live music, entertainment, food and shopping options within the two venues.
+Dates for Town Square are April 22, September 2 and October 7; and Downtown Summerlin are April 1, May 13, September 23 and October 28.
+All proceeds benefit New Vista Community, a local charity that provides programs to adults and children with intellectual challenges in Southern Nevada.
+For more information and to purchase tickets, visit the official website.

 Wine Away Wednesdays are held at various locations within Tivoli Village from 5:30 p.m.-7:30 p.m. on the third Wednesday of each month.
 Admission to the event is $13.65, which includes two glasses of wine, passed appetizers and the opportunity to browse offerings from local businesses.
 Tickets must be booked in advance at www.eventbrite.com.